sebastianconcept/tpe/README.md

 - ~~Make it render output~~
 - ~~Clean println! entries used for debug~~
 - ~~Add sequence diagram~~
+- ~~Ignores records that have negative amount.
+Add unit test.~~
-- Ignore repeated deposits in the same `TransactionID`.
-Add unit test.
+- ~~Ignore repeated deposits in the same `TransactionID`.
+Only the first one is considered valid.
+Add unit test.~~
 - Unless resolved, ignore repeated disputes on the same `TransactionID`.
 Add unit test.
-- Decide on what to do if a dispute has diverging `ClientID`
+- ~~Decide on what to do if a dispute has diverging `ClientID`.
+Only valid for same `ClientID` than the disputed transaction~~